Seneca-244200/OOP-Workshops/WS06/readme.md

 ```C++
 ostream& operator<<(ostream& os, const Numbers& N);
 ```
-Overload the insertion operator to display the Numbers object using istream.
+Overload the insertion operator to display the Numbers object using ostream.
 - call the display function of N and return it

 ```C++